jimmy-academia/GAN_studies/src/DCGAN/errorlog.md

 ```
 2. conv use bias and relu don't use inplace

-Moral of the store: layersize/learning rate etc can be arbitrary set, but batchnorm layer in critical step (esp final layer) can disrupt the whole thing!
+Moral of the lesson:
+1. layersize/learning rate etc can be arbitrary set, but batchnorm layer in critical step (esp final layer) can disrupt the whole thing!
+2. weight init increase speed of Generator to learn, so as to prevent discriminator from getting to good and block gradient flow.

 ---